VidunderGunder/ml-ady-report/README.md

 The final product will be an open hub for end-to-end AI and robotics, consisting of code, tools and methods for real-world application.
 It will be digitally hosted as open source repositories and resources on the web, accompanied by a network of mentors at NMBU's student innovation center Eik Lab.

+This hub will enable a springboard for robot and AI enthusiastic students (and anyone else interested) to create business, educate themselves and do research.

 ## Table of Contents <!-- omit in toc -->

 - [Research and Innovation](#research-and-innovation)